Joka, Kolkata: Economy

 In accordance with the recent developments in Joka, mainly Joka-BBD Bagh metro, the area has started to develop rapidly.
 Projects like Genexx Valley, Imperial Riddhi Siddhi have come up, providing housing facilities.
-Joka has also seen a rise in Retail and fast food chain - Domino's being a prominent player in the area.
+Joka has also seen a rise in Retail and fast food chains.
 ESIC hospital is also located in Joka, serving the residents in the area with all the medical facilities.

-Culture

-This locality houses one of the important centers of the Bratachari movement containing Gurusaday Museum.

 Education

 Joka has the Indian Institute Of Management Calcutta (IIMC), India's first IIM established by Govt.
-Of India in the year 1969.
+Of India in the year 1961.

-Schools in the area include Vivekanada Mission School, Pailan World School and Kendriya Vidyalaya, Kolkata Model School,St Mary's Convent School,Children Academy High School,Joka perfect school,St. Gregorios School,Gurukul Vidya Mandir Secondary School,Kalua Primary School,Ideal Mission School,St. Andrews Public School,El Bethel School.
+Schools in the area include Vivekananda Mission School, Pailan World School and Kendriya Vidyalaya, Kolkata Model School, St Mary's Convent School, Children Academy High School, Joka perfect school, St. Gregorios School, Gurukul Vidya Mandir Secondary School, Kalua Primary School, Ideal Mission School, St. Andrews Public School, El Bethel School.

 Ministry of Labour & Employment has started a Medical College in this area (in the campus of erstwhile ESIC Joka Model Hospital) since 2013.